irickR/Battleship/README.md

   7. repeat for player 2
   8. continue until player1 or player2 count hits 12
     +number of hits to destroy all ships

-# Methods List
-# Known Problems & To Do
-+ stopping player from moving before turn
-  - appears to be "queueing" moves, but still needs click to send first of queue
-+ no winner display
-+ no disconnect